-DATE:
+DATE: -

-NAME:
+NAME: -

-FACILITY:
+FACILITY: -

 DATE(S) OF ABSENCE:

-I hereby affirm on my hor attending work on the date(nour that my personal illness or injury prevented me from (s) shown above.
+I hereby affirm on my holattending work on the date nour that my personal illness or injury prever (s) shown above. nted me from

-I understand that I will be straight time wages only. compensated for the time absent from work at 70% of my
+I understand that I will be straight time wages only. compensated for the time absent from work a at 70% of my

-SIGNATURE OF THE EMP PLOYEE:
+SIGNATURE OF THE EMF PLOYEE:

 PAYMENT APPROVED: SIGNATURE OF SUPERVISOR

-DATE APPROVED:
+DATE ADDROVED: